Main content start

 Graduate Courses

 The minimum department requirements for the Ph.D. degree in Physics consists of completing all courses listed in the chart below and at least one course from each of two subject areas outside the student's primary area of research (among Biophysics, Condensed Matter, Quantum Optics and Atomic Physics, Astrophysics and Gravitation, Nuclear and Particle Physics.
 Quantum Information, and Other).
-For this requirement students may choose from courses listed here.
+For this requirement students may choose courses from the Breadth Course Requirements List.
+If students would like to choose a course not currently on the list, they may petition for it with the Graduate Breadth Course Petition Form

 Beginning in the 2022/23 academic year, all students who have not completed 135 units and applied for Terminal Graduate Registration status must enroll in the Physics Colloquium course (Physics 302) every quarter of the academic year (Autumn, Winter, and Spring).
 The course will be graded on a S/NC basis.
 1st Year students are exempt from this enrollment requirement in the Autumn and Winter terms of their first year.